 Sling TV is a pretty cost-efficient option out of the live TV streaming services.
-For just $35 per month, you can select the Sling Blue TV package. you can select the Sling Blue TV package and for another $11 a month the “Sports Extra” add-on that features NFL Network and NFL RedZone, plus a number of other good channels.
+For just $40 per month, you can select the Sling Blue TV package. you can select the Sling Blue TV package and for another $11 a month the "Sports Extra" add-on that features NFL Network and NFL RedZone, plus a number of other good channels.

-Sling TV can be watched on Apple TV, Roku, Amazon Fire TV, Chromecast, as well as mobile devices like iOS, Android, Amazon Fire Tablets, Chrome, Windows 10, Apple iPhone and gaming consoles Xbox One, Xbox Series X and Xbox Series S. After a distribution deal dispute in 2020 in which Sling TV and Dish Network did not carry NFL RedZone, it appears both are back in 2021.
+Sling TV can be watched on Apple TV, Roku, Amazon Fire TV, Chromecast, as well as mobile devices like iOS, Android, Amazon Fire Tablets, Chrome, Windows 10, Apple iPhone and gaming consoles Xbox One, Xbox Series X and Xbox Series S. After a distribution deal dispute in 2020 in which Sling TV and Dish Network did not carry NFL RedZone, they are both returned in 2021.

 Hulu + Live TV is another solid option to watch all your favorite NFL teams and players every Sunday.
 Hulu just added NFL Network and NFL RedZone in 2021, so this is also a new option that works well if you already had this streaming service.

-Hulu + Live TV plans start at $65 per month, and for an extra $10 a month you can pick up the sports add-on that will get you NFL RedZone plus other sports channels like ESPN, ESPN2, Fox FS1, FS2, CBS Sports Network and NBC Sports Network.
+Hulu + Live TV plans start at $79 per month, and for an extra $10 a month you can pick up the sports add-on that will get you NFL RedZone plus other sports channels like ESPN, ESPN2, Fox FS1, FS2, CBS Sports Network and NBC Sports Network.
 The offer also features a promotional offer that will discount your first month at just $49.99.

 It isn't the cheapest option if you're only looking for this golden channel, but it's slightly better than FuboTV.

-NFL RedZone made its debut on YouTube TV just last season.
+NFL RedZone made its debut on YouTube TV just two seasons ago.
 It meant NFL fans that are YouTube TV subscribers could easily also be able to tune in to host Scott Hanson, whose coverage is Hall of Fame-worthy.

-Sony shut down its Playstation Vue service in early 2020, meaning the gaming console isn’t a viable way to watch RedZone this season and beyond.
+Sony shut down its Playstation Vue service in early 2020, meaning the gaming console isn't a viable way to watch RedZone.